 CVD synthetic diamonds grow mainly upward in one direction (a cube face).

 Natural and man-made diamonds can exhibit various inclusions (fractures, breaks, other crystals, hollow tubes) so they are not always diagnostic tools for gem identification.

 Man-made diamonds are commonly colorless, near-colorless, light to dark yellow or yellow-brown; they are less commonly blue, pink, red or green.
 Man-made diamonds can be subjected to the same color treatments as natural diamonds, so any color is possible.

 Man-made diamonds can be from low to high clarity.

 Colored man-made diamonds and larger man-made diamonds are more often fashioned into a fancy shape to retain more weight from the original crystal.
 The shape of the crystal also influences the choice of faceting styles.

 The simplest take way is that lab-created diamonds have:

-• Are completely certified and laser inscribed by the one of the worlds forensic laboratory (only 2 in existence), that even has a money back guarantee, if the stone hasn't been accurately graded.
+Are completely certified and laser inscribed by the worlds certification laboratories.
+They even have a money back guarantee, if the stone hasn't been accurately graded.